Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 Thus concludes the third module of this course.
 In the course's final module, we will turn our attention to a very different type of problem.
 To fight a virus like SARS, your body employs a cavalry of white blood cells.
 Maintaining healthy levels of these cells is vital to a strong immune system, and blood reports run counts of these cells to ensure they are within normal ranges.
 Can we teach a computer to run this analysis automatically?

 We hope you will join us to find out!
+(New module coming soon.)

 <!--
 A Mutating Virus